Have you been told that you have a low TSH?

 If you don’t produce TSH then obviously your levels will fall because your body can’t get it from any other source.

-And, as you might suspect, this results in symptoms which are often much different than those previously listed.
+And, as you might suspect, this results in symptoms that are often much different than those previously listed.

 The reason for this has to do with the fact that your pituitary produces much more than just TSH.